-There is a wealth of material on these three DVDS for choirs.
-In Vela Vela, viewers can hear each song performed, learn individual voice-parts, dance movements, pronunciation, and background information from South African singers.
+In Vela Vela, viewers can hear each song performed, learn individual voice-parts, dance movements, pronunciation, and background information directly from South African singers.
 There are also interviews in which South African singers talk about the power of music in their lives.
-In the Raising the Bar series, Stone and Cuyler show how high non-South Africans can raise the bar in their performance of South African choral music with coaching from master teachers, Matlakala Bopape. from South Africa, Shergil Pirtskhelani of The Republic of Georgia, and Elitsa Stoyneva of Bulgaria
+In the Raising the Bar series, Stone and Cuyler show how high foreigners can raise the bar in their performances of music from other cultures with coaching from master teachers, Matlakala Bopape. from South Africa, Shergil Pirtskhelani of The Republic of Georgia, and Elitsa Stoyneva of Bulgaria

-To arrange for me to come lead a workshop for your choir, email me at email@example.com
+To arrange a workshop or guest lecture, email me at email@example.com